SFDO-Community-Sprints/npc-best-practices/docs/fundraising/use-cases-multiple-payment-gift.md

-* See [Prerequisites for Salesforce Admin](https://docs.google.com/document/d/1R4sRRd1VSMeSmUbVenMY6ci_GE0FLp_FR0fYu99xvYs/edit#bookmark=id.gx3dedhygoag) from Use Case #1
+* See Prerequisites for Salesforce Admin from [Single Payment Gift - Untracked Solicitation](#single-payment-gift---untracked-solicitation)
 * Required
     * Set intervals for General Fundraising Settings - this enables Gift Commitments to be available for selection within Gift Entry
 * Optional